Position

 • Bachelor’s degree in Business Administration, Management, or a related field.

-• Minimum of 3-5 years of experience in customer service or a supervisory role.
+• Minimum of 3-5 years of experience in customer service management or a related role.

-• Strong knowledge of customer service principles and practices.
+• Strong understanding of customer service principles and best practices.

 Is becoming a Customer Service Supervisor a good career path?